Jamestown, New York: 20th century

 In 1900, Tinkham Brothers established their business, the Furniture Index was published, and the Hall Textile Corporation was formed.
+Also in 1900, Josephine Fenton Gifford, daughter of New York Governor Reuben Fenton, formed Crèche, a women's organization that continues to serve children in the community.
 In 1903, Jamestown purchased a water system and the J.P.
 Danielson Tool Co. was organized.
 In 1906, James L. Weeks was elected mayor.
 In 1907, the Crescent Tool Company was started by Karl Peterson and Charles F. Falldine.
 In 1908, Samuel A. Carlson was elected mayor.
 Music Study Club and Jamestown Symphony Orchestra began the same year.

 In 1910, the excavation began for the construction of Jamestown General Hospital, which still stands in the present day.
 In 1911, the Norden Club was started.
 On August 6, actress Lucille Ball was born in Jamestown.
 The first plane ever to fly over Jamestown did so on September 28, 1911.
 The Norden Clubhouse was completed in 1914.
 On April 8, 1917, Company E left for guard duty.
 The Emerson Glass Company started the same year.
 In 1918, Jamestown Corp. formed to make airplane propellers.
 A steamship, the City of Pittsburgh sank at the Boatlanding, also in 1918.

 In 1921, the Zonta Club was organized.
 In 1925, the Hotel Samuels was sold.
 That same year, the Scottish Rite Temple was formally opened and taxpayers voted a $350,000 bond issue for the Third Street Bridge.
 The following year, Third Street Bridge was completed and it still stands today.
 In 1927, Jamestown celebrated the centennial of its incorporation as a village.
 Lars Larson was elected mayor the same year.
 In 1930, Samuel A. Carlson served as mayor once again.
 In 1931, a fire destroyed the old Martyn Factory.
 Also, the city purchases Niagara, Lockport and Ontario Power Company.

 In 1932, the ground was broken for the new armory, the Erie Railroad station was dedicated, and the Community Chest was permanently formed.
 In 1933, Elk Furniture Company was sold.
 Also, Milton Carlson and Frederick Larson took over Jamestown Airport.
 The board of education assumed title to school forest.
 Also in 1933, city councilman Leon F. Roberts was elected mayor.
 In 1934, Jamestown Airport Corp. offered an airport to the city and the city secured the old armory as a relief center.
 As part of The New Deal, ground was broken for a new high school, which provided jobs during the Great Depression.